eclipse/imagen/docs/guide/encode/index.md

   ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   [Pixel Type]{#51717}                [Description]{#51719}
   ----------------------------------- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   PNGEncodeParam.Palette   Also known as *indexed-color*, where each pixel is represented by a single sample that is an index into a supplied color palette.
-The com.sun.media.jai.codec.PNGEncodeParam.Palette class supports the encoding of palette pixel images.
+The org.eclipse.imagen.media.codec.PNGEncodeParam.Palette class supports the encoding of palette pixel images.

   PNGEncodeParam.Gray      Each pixel is represented by a single sample that is a grayscale level.
-The com.sun.media.jai.codec.PNGEncodeParam.Gray class supports the encoding of grayscale pixel images.
+The org.eclipse.imagen.media.codec.PNGEncodeParam.Gray class supports the encoding of grayscale pixel images.

   PNGEncodeParam.RGB       Also known as *truecolor*, where each pixel is represented by three samples: red, green, and blue.
-The com.sun.media.jai.codec.PNGEncodeParam.RGB class supports the encoding of RGB pixel images.
+The org.eclipse.imagen.media.codec.PNGEncodeParam.RGB class supports the encoding of RGB pixel images.
   ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   :